Challenges and Solutions for Improving Participation of Populations with Low Education Levels in Biomedical Research

 creative about the study,

-I just wanted to have it done right.
 There are times where the team has been very

 big, you know, like even forty people